 - Between 15 and 24 years of age

-- Assigned male sex at birth and identifies as male
+- Assigned male sex at birth and male-identified

 - To refine a mobile phone app, “MyChoices”, to promote HIV/STI testing and PrEP uptake among YMSM by conducting theater testing with up to 20 YMSM.
 Data will be used to make final app refinements.

 - To conduct a technical pilot with up to 15 YMSM to optimize MyChoices app functionality, technical performance, and user satisfaction.
 Data will be used to finalize the pilot study methods, the mobile app functionalities, and measures for the pilot trial (Aim 3).

 - To conduct a pilot randomized controlled trial (RCT) with up to 60 YMSM to evaluate the feasibility and acceptability of MyChoices to increase HIV/STI testing and PrEP uptake among YMSM.
 Every 3 months, participants will complete a brief quantitative assessment (in person at baseline and online at follow-up) and app usage patterns will be assessed.
 The primary outcomes will be acceptability (mean score on the System Usability Scale) and feasibility (participants utilizing the app at least once during follow-up) of the app.